Finding Balance Between People, Food and Forests

 Our organization works as a horizontal hierarchy, with individual country programs having as much autonomy as possible regarding program planning, partners, administration, spending and staff.
 Our goal is for each country staff, participants and/or partners to eventually spin-off and form an organization that can continue the work we started together.
 We believe that this is the best way to ensure program continuity and empowers them with a powerful tool to solve their own problems.

-So far we feel successful:
+So far we have been successful:

 - El Salvadoran women have formed several microenterprises.
 PrOjushte, MannaOjushte and El Ojushte are all rural women's Maya Nut enterprises.
+They make all their own decisions about their work.
+They sell all their products locally.

 WHAT IS MAYA NUT?